National Para Program

 |Development – Athletes who in the opinion of the HPC are considered to be emerging and have the potential to progress through the tiers in the coming years due to demonstrated commitment.|

-In addition to the two squad components of the NPP, the Paris24 Pathways Program provides an opportunity for accelerated growth for athletes selected in the program.
-It is expected there will be a strong connection between the programs and the majority of athletes will also be selected in an NPP squad.
-The Paris24 Pathways Program is funded independently of the NPP by the AIS Performance Pathways Unit (Click Here)
+In addition to the three squad components of the NPP, the AA Pathways Program provides an opportunity for accelerated growth for athletes selected in the program.
+It is expected there will be a strong connection between the Pathways Program which will over time graduate athletes into an NPP squad.
+The AA Pathways Program is funded independently of the NPP by the AIS Performance Pathways Unit.

 Applications to join NPP

-Athletes wishing to apply for the NPP should firstly obtain a copy of the NPP policy (Click Here) and review it carefully paying special attention to the performance requirements, eligibility requirements and expectations of athletes in the program.
+Athletes wishing to apply for the NPP should firstly get a copy of the NPP document (Click Here to view 2023 NPP policy) and review it carefully paying special attention to the performance requirements, eligibility requirements and expectations of athletes in the program.
 The program is demanding and requires dedication, commitment and time.
 Only athletes who are willing to make that commitment should apply.